 - Faculty: Z. Johnson

-New for Spring 2020: This course will be conducted as a travel course aboard our new research vessel the R/V Shearwater.
-The course will be conducted in South Florida/Dry Tortugas in January.
+Spring 2023: This course will be conducted as a travel course aboard the research vessel, R/V Shearwater.
+This course plans to travel to Florida/Dry Tortugas in January.

 Students interested in participating in the Biological Oceanography course are required to:

 - Read the course details in their entirety to determine if this is the right course for you. (link below)

 - Write a brief essay expressing interest and upload to the DUML Travel Course Qualtrics (including any dietary restrictions) stating that you have read the course details document.
 Please state how the class would contribute to your interests and/or professional goals.
 Be sure to include how comfortable you are around boats and your level of swimming proficiency.

 Block B: Urban Tropical Ecology – Singapore, Spring 2023

 Experiential field oriented course in Singapore and Malaysia focusing on human ecology, tropical diversity, disturbed habitats, Asian extinctions, and resource management.